KARTHIKDAKOJI/Swiggy_project/README.md

 # Analysis and Insights

-Customer Preferences
+1.Customer Preferences

 Identifying the most ordered food categories and top-selling restaurants to understand what customers prefer.

-Delivery Performance
+2.Delivery Performance

 Assessing on-time vs. delayed deliveries to evaluate delivery efficiency and customer satisfaction.

-Restaurant Performance
+3.Restaurant Performance

 Analyzing the impact of factors like cuisine type, price range, and customer ratings on restaurant orders.

-Peak Order Month and Year
+4.Peak Order Month and Year

 Identifying the months and years with the highest order volume to determine revenue generation trends over time.

-Order Value Trends
+5.Order Value Trends

 Understanding spending patterns and how they vary across different customer segments.

-Impact of Rain Mode
+6.Impact of Rain Mode

 Evaluating how rainy weather conditions affect order frequency, delivery times, and customer preferences.
 Orders placed during rain mode may have longer delivery times and different food preferences compared to normal orders.

-Seasonal Trends
+7.Seasonal Trends

 Understanding how food delivery demand fluctuates across different seasons and how external factors such as festivals or weather conditions impact order volumes.

-Restaurant-Specific Trends
+8.Restaurant-Specific Trends

 Examining how different restaurants perform in terms of order volume, revenue, and customer retention over time.

-Future Demand Forecasting
+9.Future Demand Forecasting

 Predicting potential surges in order volumes based on past trends, weather conditions, and seasonal influences.